prabhatm39/GetHarvest-Clone/README.md

 Firstly let’s know about GETHARVEST.
 # Harvest helps track your time, manage projects, and invoice clients efficiently.

+# Keep your books up to date
+Automatically copy your Harvest invoices and payments to QuickBooks Online or Xero for simplified accounting.

 Challenges and hardships we faced:
 During the project, we divided our work among ourselves and we played our part very well.